rancher/fluent-bit-package/README.md

 ## Updating

 Since the upstream fluent-bit project has started building Windows images themselves, the goal of this repository is only to generate a Docker manifest to deploy Windows-2019 and Windows-2022 images under the same tag.
-To do that only one step is needed:
+To do that only two steps are needed:

+1. Mirror the desired tag of the original images to the Dockerhub repository *rancher/fluent-bit* via the [https://github.com/rancher/image-mirror](rancher/image-mirror) automation.
-1. Tag a new release and push into the main branch (`master`).
+2. Tag a new release and push into the main branch (`master`).
+The release tag should match the version mirrored previously.

 ## Testing with the Upstream Chart